The Art and Practice of Self-Care.

 Take time at the end of a busy day, or the end of a stressful week to run a bath just for you.
 Make the process into a gentle self-care ritual by adding some beautiful essential oils, a few handfuls of Epsom salts, a small handful of fresh flowers or herbs from your garden and then scatter some tealight candles around the bathroom.
 It really can be that simple.
 Then all that is left to do is to put on some relaxing music, close the door and soak in the bath for as long as you please.
 Please let me know what beautiful combinations you come up with!

-If it's been a while since your last visit then maybe it's time to to schedule in some self-care.
+See Your Naturopath If it's been a while since your last visit then maybe it's time to to schedule in some self-care.
 I would love to see you and know how you have been travelling over the last few months.
 Alternatively make an appointment with your massage therapist, chiropractor or acupuncturist or find a local yoga studio and find a class that you can go to regularly.
-Remember that complementary and alternative healthcare modalites are preventative medicine, which not only allows them to be perfect as part of your long term self-care practice, but they also step into their fullness and depth with regular application of whichever modality suits your mind, body and spirit best.
+Remember that complementary and alternative healthcare is preventative medicine, which not only allows them to be perfect as part of your long term self-care practice, but they also step into their fullness and depth with regular practice of which ever modality suits your mind, body and spirit best.